 Dining out isn’t a new phenomenon, but more consumers than ever are taking their entertainment budgets and spending on memorable experiences rather than purchasing items that sit on a shelf and collect dust.
 Eating out, and experiencing new food and atmospheres, plays into that idea more than any other social possibility.

 Food is something we all need and love.
 It creates emotional ties and brings us closer.
 As spending on food and dining increases, so does the appeal for a card like Capital One® Savor® Rewards Credit Card.
-With a generous 4% cash back option for restaurant spending and select entertainment purchases, as well as 2% cash back on groceries and 1% on all other charges, the card can work for you as rainy-day savings or a fund you put aside for a large purchase.
+With a generous 4% cash back option for restaurant spending and select entertainment purchases, as well as 2% cash back on grocery store purchases and 1% on all other charges, the card can work for you as rainy-day savings or a fund you put aside for a large purchase.
 Either way, it’s money you’re earning for purchases you’re already making.

 At its core, Capital One® Savor® Rewards Credit Card is a social card.
 It takes the experiences that its customers want and rewards cardholders for treating themselves.
 Although the card isn’t the only dining rewards card available to consumers, it does stand out for its versatility and cash back offerings, making it one of the top choices for foodies and savings-conscious eaters.